JasonX1250/tuner/docs/milestone2.md

   - *title* - String specifying the title of media to query for
   - *type* - String specifying type of media to query for
-  - *artist* (optional) - String specifying artist of media to query for
+  - *author* (optional) - String specifying author of media to query for

 Example: /queryMedia?platform=YouTube&queryMethod=query&title=exampleTitle&type=video